photo: Gaëtan Hugnet

 Therefore, Yesenia Fuentes would like to share the ways to dance butoh.
 Primaly by physical training to enhance balance, strenght and flexibility.
-Second by butoh exercises using imaginary prepositions, and last, by performing with an audience (the same participants will have the roll of audience)
+Second by butoh exercises using imaginary prepositions, and last, by performing with an audience (the same participants will have this role)

-Since 2012, Yesenia has studied with Masaki Iwana, and Moeno Wakatmasu.
-However, from 2009 she discovered butoh, and work by its influences.
+In 2009 she discovered butoh, and works by its influences.